prolic/awesomeness/README.md

 MessageTransformer

-- [ ] find a place to live for this class
+- [ ] find a place to live for this class (maybe event-sourcing and duplicate in micro)